 Revenue represents the income received in the ordinary course of business for dentistry or other goods or services provided to the extent that the group has completed the specific performance obligations and has therefore obtained the right to consideration.
 Amounts are stated net of discounts, returns and value added taxes.
 Revenue derived from NHS contracts in England and Wales is recognised based upon the volume of dental activity delivered in the financial year.
 Amounts received from the NHS in advance of dental activity delivered are held on the balance sheet within accruals.
 More information on this is provided in note 22.
 Revenue from all private dental work and NHS patients in Scotland is recognised based upon the completion of each piece of treatment carried out, with the exception of orthodontic treatment, which is recognised based upon the stage of completion reached during the course of treatment.
-Revenue generated from the sale of goods by Dental Directory is recognised upon completion of the service.
+Revenue generated from the sale of goods by Dental Directory is recognised upon despatch and revenue generated from the installation or repair of equipment, or from other services, is recognised upon completion of the service.